Gino-Freud-Hobayan/Exploratory_Data_Analysis_COVID19_on_Python/README.md

 One of our groupmates Erwin did a lot of Data Cleaning

-and in the process, I learned a lot from him and became more confident in my Data Cleaning skills in Python.
+I learned a lot from him and became more confident and competent in my Data Cleaning skills in Python.

 <br>
 <br>